... a vigorous / restful, and phytoncide-laden 2021 to you ...

 MORE HIKING OPTIONS UN-LOCKED:

 I've heard Cape of Good Hope has opened for day trips.
-Well worth it.
+Even though there's no hiking the drive is worth it.

 Cape Nature hiking routes are also open, including the Palmiet River Trail in the Kogelberg.